-"We are getting midnight calls," Lahoon murmured in a tousled, sleepy voice as he scrambled to sit up, leaning against the wall.
-"Secret surprise visitors.
-If I were not so extremely tired, I would certainly find it quite adventurous."
+"We are getting midnight calls?"
+Lahoon murmured in a tousled voice as he scrambled to sit up.
+"Secret surprise visitors?
+If I were not so extremely tired, I would certainly think this a great adventure."
 He made room for Unleha.
 "What brings you here, my sweet daredevil?"

 "It is way past midnight, my inevitable poet."
-Unleha pulled her legs in as she installed herself at the foot end of the mat.
+Unleha pulled her legs in as she installed herself at the foot of the mat.
 "That being said, I apologize for waking you up.
 And I thank you for taking it so kindly."
 She cleared her throat.
-"But Tenatetlan has driven people into action."
-Unleha's face was grim.
-"Tonight."
+"But Tenatetlan has driven people into action.
+Tonight."

-"So that is what they have done," Unleha finished her tale.
-"And I am sure this is another part of Berqar's plan.
-First, they have artificially created a demon, to make us afraid.
-Now, they are artificially fanning conflict, to have a reason to control us."
+She launched straight into her tale.
+When she had finished, her face was grim.
+"So that is what they have done."
+She tapped her fingers on her thigh.
+"And I am sure this is part of Berqar's plan.
+First she created a demon, to make us afraid.
+Now she's fanning conflict, to have a reason to control us."

-The lantern light let the contours of Unleha's face stand out.
-There was a gleam in her eye.
-"Berqar will pounce on this, I am sure.
+The lantern lit the contours of Unleha's face.
+But the gleam in her eye came from inside.
+"I bet Berqar will pounce on this.
 Exploit the hurt and confusion, treat it like some catastrophe that can only call for more soldiers.
 No matter how harmless it really is.
 Berqar will fan the flames, and then present herself as the savior.
-But really, she is the danger.
-Nothing else."
+Even though she really is the danger, nothing else."
+Unleha's voice grew sharp.

-Unleha's voice had grown sharp, thin.
 "We need to preempt her.
-To act, quickly.
-Effectively."
-She clenched her fist, her shoulders drawn, her jaw set.
+To act quickly and effectively!"
+She clenched her fist.
 "But how?"

-A lopsided grin tugged at the corner of Lahoon's mouth.
-In the golden glow of the lantern, his butterfly cheek shimmered in hues of midnight blue and aquamarine as his voice singsonged out in portentous delight.

-"Stride out into the heart of night?
-Right the wrongs?"
+A grin tugged at the corner of Lahoon's mouth.
+His arms spread wide, he sang like a slightly drowsy bard.
+"Stride out, oh, into the heart of night!
+Right the wrongs, my hero!"

-The first crack of dawn was slowly beginning to widen, letting more and more pale blue luminosity flow into the arching sky, making the world reemerge from shadowy twilight.
+The first crack of dawn widened, letting more and more pale blue flow into the inky sky.
+The world came back from the shadows.
 With a new clarity of vision, Amalai critically surveyed the red wooden beams of the county house.
-They had looked just fine by lantern light, but the approaching sun already told her that smears of paint were still visible all over.
+They had looked just fine by lantern light, but the approaching sun already told her that smears of paint were still visible in many places.
 Well, never mind.
 She would rub those patches again, and if traces remained after that, then they simply remained.
-Not everything needed to be perfect.
+Not everything had to be perfect.
 Not even a county house, Amalai grinned, secretly infiltrating subtle sloppiness into what she had always felt was a bit too much neatness and propriety.

-"Should I go and try to find more whitewash?"
+"Should I go and find more whitewash?"
 Unleha asked in a concerned voice.

 But Lahoon shook his head.
 "We'll be fine.
-With what you have brought and what Amalai and I still had left over at home, we'll cover it all.
+With what you have brought and what Amalai and I still had at home, we'll cover it all.
 Not a trace of a smeary slogan left."
 He grinned at Unleha conspiratorially.
 "But the words will remain etched in my heart forever.
 'Soldiers Out!" he intoned very earnestly, straightening his spine.
 "Never forget!"